JhonathanBarrios21/hopf-tda/README.md

 by Jhonathan Barrios, Yásser Echávez and Carlos F. Álvarez. submitted (2026)

-Article is and available in OpenAcess HERE Preprint can be find in arXiv:
+Preprint can be find in arXiv:

 ## Overview